|

 Ms. Davis received her JD from Boston University School of Law and her EdM from Boston University School of Education with a degree in the Socio-Bicultural Study of Deafness and American Sign Language.
 She holds an undergraduate degree with a major in Sociology and a minor in Political Science from Barnard College at Columbia University.

-After many years as an advocate in the disability community, she began public service after law school with the NYC Mayor’s Office for People with Disabilities as Assistant to Counsel and Senior Policy Advisor.
+After serving many years as an advocate in the disability community, she entered into public service following law school as Assistant to Counsel and Senior Policy Advisor with the NYC Mayor's Office for People with Disabilities.
 Due to her role as Incident Commander in the Deaf Mexican Nationals slave-ring case in Queens, she was transferred to the NYC Office of Emergency Management as Special Needs Advisor.
-There she was responsible for ensuring that all elements of planning, response and recovery incorporated the unique needs of the disability community, senior population, and medically dependent persons.
-She functioned in this capacity overseeing the Board of Education Y2K planning; planning for city-wide sheltering operations; coordinating transit strike/disruption responses; coordinating the public information lines during the West Nile virus outbreaks and throughout the events of September 11th.
+There she was responsible for ensuring that all elements of planning, response, and recovery incorporated the unique needs of disability, senior, and medically dependent populations.
+In this capacity, she oversaw Board of Education Y2K planning; planned for city-wide sheltering operations; coordinated transit strike/disruption responses; and coordinated the public information lines during the West Nile virus outbreaks and throughout the events of September 11th.

-As an accomplished public speaker with a reputation for creative solution development, Ms. Davis is considered one of the nation’s “go-to” sources for emergency management and special needs issues.
-Her firm was responsible to get rapid assessment teams on the ground in four Gulf States after Katrina and provide an immediate action report for the federal authorities regarding immediate health and special needs impacts.
+As an accomplished public speaker with a reputation for creative solution development, Ms. Davis is considered one of the nation's "go-to" sources for emergency management and special needs issues.
+Her firm was responsible for getting rapid assessment teams on the ground in four Gulf States after Hurricane Katrina and provided an immediate action report for the federal authorities regarding health and special needs impacts.
 This team model for communicating special needs information during a disaster is now being replicated across many federal agencies.

 BACK TO TOP